 Bill passed by Congress in 2020 and Vetoed by Trump is reintroduced

-U.S. Senators Shelley Moore Capito (R-W.Va.) and Dianne Feinstein (D-Calif.) have reintroduced the Driftnet Modernization and Bycatch Reduction Act, a bill to phase out large mesh drift gillnets used in federal waters off the coast of California.
+U.S. Senators Shelley Moore Capito (R-W.Va.) and Dianne Feinstein (D-Calif.) have reintroduced the Driftnet Modernization and Bycatch Reduction Act in 2021, a bill to phase out large mesh drift gillnets used in federal waters off the coast of California.

 Illegal in California waters since 1994 due to the indiscriminate damage to sea life, this fishing method is the only place these nets are still used in the United States.
 Congress passed the bill last year with overwhelming support but it was vetoed by President Trump on January 1.